 The same false tactfulness is present in parents evenings.
 Under its veil, many parents do not get to understand the seriousness some of their children's learning situations or that their child could do much better, say achieve A instead of C. On another hand, in former USSR teachers communicate quite bluntly about academic achievement or lack of it as well as about behaviour, often in presence of other parents, therefore, it puts additional social pressure.

 This probably sounds almost barbaric to a Western reader, however, a Russian parent rarely sees such a collective discussion of their kids' learning progress as something intrusive or abnormal.
 Many still find the experience painful but they take it as the pain for the sake of improvement...
 Obviously, sanctions are also the parents' priority.
-I have never heard of a popular practice of school detentions in Ukraine.
+I have never heard of a popular practice of school detentions in Ukraine, at least until recently.
 Frankly, detention is more of a punishment and time investment for a teacher as it is for a child.
-Actually, some children admit off the record that they get themselves into detention to keep a company to their friends.
+Actually, some children admit off the record that they get themselves into detention to keep a company to their friends who got a detention for business.

 ASSESSMENT information in Eastern Europe is also actively conveyed to families.
 It helps parents to be in control of their child's performance.
 Eastern European countries have various grading scales.
 In Russia, it is a 5 point system, in Ukraine, 12-points etc. Every piece of work, including homework, is being graded.
 Interestingly, to achieve the top grade, say 12 in Ukraine, (an equivalent to A*), one must show no less than 100% performance.
-This is how the high expectations are indicated and, believe you or not, there are individuals, who actually reach that 100 %.
+This is how the high expectations are indicated and, believe you or not, there are individuals, who actually get full marks.
 Those children carry the same attitude to study if they move to another country.

 Termly assessment in Eastern Europe is just an average of the marks during the period of study so both, pupils and parents, can track quite clearly, where their current levels come from.
 Also, students are often allowed to improve their module grade by coming back after school and re-sitting the topic, for which they were graded lower than they are capable of.